alexandrnikitin/blog/_drafts/access-null-pointer-without-exception.md

 ...
 ```

-Attentive reader will notice that if `MULTIPLE_HEAPS` isn't defined then the `hpt` pointer is null.
+The attentive reader will notice that if `MULTIPLE_HEAPS` isn't defined then the `hpt` pointer is null.
 But we access it a few lines below.

 So I raised [an issue on github][issue] with desire to know how it works.
 "This is by design," they answered, "The null pointer is never actually dereferenced."
-After some more digging I found that lovely pattern.
+After some more digging, I found the lovely pattern I described above.

 If we don't define `MULTIPLE_HEAPS` we define `PER_HEAP` as `static` in [gcimpl.h][gcimpl.h]